 The gneiss mountain is covered with a thick layer of heather and bog, which has grown since the monument was constructed.
 One of the reasons that the monument builders were attracted to this hill is that white quartz was plentiful here, and much of the quartz used in Sligo in ancient times may have been quarried here.
 The hill southern side of the hill is bounded by a partial enclosure which may date to the neolithic.

 Archaeologist Stefan Bergh excavated a trench across this chamber, and recovered some charcoal which produced extremely early dates, stretching back over 8,000 years.
-While the megalithic monument itself probably dates to around 3,000 BC, the charcoal indicates that the hilltop was used for fires back in the mesolithic, before the Anatolian farmers arrived in Sligo around 4,100 BC.
+While the megalithic monument itself probably dates to around 3,500 BC, the charcoal indicates that the hilltop was used for fires back in the mesolithic, before the Anatolian farmers arrived in Sligo around 4,100 BC.

 Sitting on the summit of Croughan is somewhat like being on the top of a natural pyramid, with the sides of the hill falling away steeply in all directions.
-There is a fine view from the cairn which is about 170 m above sea level.
-Other prominent sites are Carrowkeel and Kesh Corran, Knocknashee and Muckelty Hill, Doomore Cairn nearby, Knocknarea, Carrowmore and Cairns Hill, and the group of cairns on Sliabh Da Ean to the east.
+There is a tremendious view from the tiny chamber, which is 170 meters above sea level.
+Many important neolithic sites are intervisible from here: Carrowkeel and Kesh Corran Knocknashee and Muckelty Hill, Doomore Cairn nearby, Knocknarea Carrowmore and Carns Hill, and the group of cairns on Sliabh Da Ean to the east.

 While visiting one evening near sunset close to an equinox in the late 1990's, I got to witness the shadow projected by the cone shape of Croughan.
 The mountain casts a pyramidal shadow, like a huge pointer, which streyches out and becomes longest at sunset.